keras-team/keras/CONTRIBUTING.md

 ```

 `keras/engine` is the relative path to the directory
-containing the `BUILD` file defing the test.
+containing the `BUILD` file defining the test.
 `base_layer_test` is the test target name defined  with `tf_py_test`
 in the `BUILD` file.